Screenshot guidelines and process#

 Screenshots in procedures#

 If you include a screenshot in a procedure, place it directly under the step that it illustrates.
-Do not rely on the screenshot to show information or values that the user must enter; always provide that information in the text of the steps.
+Do not rely on the screenshot to show information or values that the user must enter.
+Instead, always provide that information in the text of the steps.
 However, ensure that the screenshot accurately reflects the directions and values in the step text.

 Use the following standards when creating your screenshots: